hwheeler01/comp150/resources.md

 <ul>

-  <li><a href="ClassNotes.html" target="_blank">Class notes </a>for
+  <li><a href="http://webpages.cs.luc.edu/~cnaiman/COMP150/ClassNotes.html">Class notes </a>for
 other course
 components are linked to from the Course Schedule.</li>
-  <li>Department Drop-in Tutoring Schedule: <a href="http://www.luc.edu/cs/people/tutors/">http://cs.luc.edu/academics/services/tutoring.</a>&nbsp;&nbsp;
-There is a link on that page<br>
   </li>
 </ul>

 <br>

-<span style="font-weight: bold;"><a name="References"></a>Other Free
+##Other Free Online Resources for Python
-Online References for Python: &nbsp;</span>All except the official Python
+All except the official
+Python
 Tutorial are intended for people with no programming background.
-&nbsp;The others, however, tend to be for Python 2.X, which has slightly different syntax for reading from the keyboard (raw_input), printing (a statement, not a function), and they use an old form of &nbsp;division where / can mean either the // or / of Python 3.2, depending on the types involved.

 <ul>

   <li>
-    <p style="margin-bottom: 0in;"><a href="http://thinkcspy.appspot.com/build/index.html">How to Think Like
+    <p style="margin-bottom: 0in;"><a href="http://interactivepython.org/courselib/static/thinkcspy/index.html">How to Think Like
 a
 Computer Scientist</a> &nbsp;Covers the same basics as the <a href="http://anh.cs.luc.edu/python/hands-on/3.1/index.html">Hands-on
 Python Tutorial</a>,